What Should We Do Next Year?

 The COVID crisis and the belated recognition of our widespread, institutional racism have illuminated our massive structural inequities.
 I offer three ideas for how we might start addressing these injustices within our education systems to meet all students’ needs now and in the future.
 I am not blind to the seeming intractability of these challenges.
 In fact, my co-author on a recent post, Ajit Gopalakrishnan, remarked, “We are frantically trying to address centuries of inequalities in six months.”
 Nevertheless, we need to start somewhere.
 I try to make the case in what follows for getting serious about teacher quality, directly confronting our racist history, and focusing on ambitious teaching and assessment practices.

-Double-down on Teaching Quality
+Double Down on Teaching Quality

 First, schools cannot do this alone.
 State and district leaders should use discretionary resources, such as CARES Act funding, to address systemic inequities.
 For example, most policy and educational leaders acknowledge the uneven distribution of teaching quality.
 Some may dispute this assertion, but I invite skeptics to simply look at the number of applicants for open positions in wealthy compared to poor districts, which can be on the order of 50-to-1.
 While financial incentives have mixed results—I question whether we have been bold enough—what if districts used discretionary funds to offer substantial “signing bonuses,” and/or other incentives to attract high-quality teachers to hard-to-staff schools?
 Even a sizeable signing bonus might not be enough, but if it was coupled with retention bonuses for those who stay and perform well after three or five years, we might be able to make some headway.
 This should be coupled with improving the skills of the current teachers in these schools and districts.